genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test4.md

     * C. Google Domains, Cloud DNS private zone, HTTP(S) Load Balancer
     * D. **Google Domains, Cloud DNS, HTTP(S) Load Balancer**

 43. You are hosting a new application on https://www.my-new-gcp-ace-website.com The static content of the application is served from /static path and is hosted in a Cloud Storage bucket.
 The dynamic content is served from/dynamic path and is hosted on a feet of compute engine instances be longing to a Managed Instance Group.
-How can you configure a single GCP LoadBalancer to serve content from both paths?
+How can you configure a single GCP LoadBalancer to serve content from both paths?__[REVISAR]__

     * A. Use HA Proxy Alpine Docker images to deploy to GKE cluster.
 Configure HA Proxy to route/dynamic/ to the Managed Instance Group (MIG) and/static/to GCS bucket.
 Create a service of type LoadBalancer.
 Create a DNS A record on www.my-new-gcp-ace-website.com to point to the address of LoadBalancer.
-    * B. Configure an HTTP(s) Load Balancer and configure it to route requests on /dynamic/to the Managed Instance Group (MIG) and /static/to GCS bucket.
-Create a DNS A record onwww.my-new-gcp-ace-website.com to point to the address of LoadBalancer.
+    * B. **Configure an HTTP(s) Load Balancer and configure it to route requests on /dynamic/to the Managed Instance Group (MIG) and /static/to GCS bucket.
+Create a DNS A record onwww.my-new-gcp-ace-website.com to point to the address of LoadBalancer.**
     * C. Configure an HTTP(s) Load Balancer for the Managed Instance Group (MIG).
 Configure the necessary TXT DNS records on www.my-new-gcp-ace-website.com to route requests on/dynamic/ to the Managed Instance Group (MIG) and /static/to GCS bucket.
     * D. Create a CNAME DNS record on www.my-new-gcp-ace-website.com to point to storage.googleapis.com.
 Configure an HTTP(s) Load Balancer for the Managed Instance Group (MIG).
 Set up redirection rules in Cloud Storage bucket to forward requests for non-static content to the Load Balancer address.